Military Science (MS)

 MS 301 Military Leadership and Training Management 3.

 Prerequisite: ROTC advanced course cadet.

 Organizational leadership and processes in the Army; leadership activities and key management functions.
 Management and conduct of group training activities.

-MS 302 Intermediate Small Unit Tactics 3.
+MS 302 Applied Leadership in Small Unit Operations 3.

 A course designed to familiarize the student with the fundamentals of staff operations and procedures, military correspondence, and the U.S. Army training management system.
 Also included are the Officer Personnel Management and Officer Evaluation Report systems (OPMS/OER), the Army logistics system, mobilization and deployment, and intelligence/electronic warfare.

 MS 402 Advanced Military Science - Military Justice, Ethics and Professionalism 3.